KostLinux/Eden/README.md

 - `src/routes` - Routes for the web application, contain all the routes for the web application
 - `src/services` - External services that the web application uses (like database connections, redis etc)
 - `tests/` - GO Unit Tests for the web application
+- `ui/` - Frontend side of the web application

 ## Available Make Commands